roman-milk/roman-milk.github.io/my-whores.md

+===

- ****** My Whores Ch.
-02 ****** byJust_Plain_Bob© I sat, watched and felt my dick throb as Roxy did her best to satisfy all of her lovers.
+I sat, watched and felt my dick throb as Roxy did her best to satisfy all of her lovers.
 Actually they were customers, but they may as well have been considered lovers since it was the same six or eight twice a week, very week.
 I also kept my eye on the time because I had to get Roxy home by eleven-thirty so she would be there when Dave got home.
 Twenty minutes for me to get mine, fifteen minutes for her to shower and douche meant that I had to break things up at ten thirty.
 I had learned this the hard way.
 I used to leave Roxy and she would call me when she was ready for me to pick her up, but twice she had gotten so carried away that I almost didn't get her home in time.
 At ten-thirty I called time and when everyone had gone Roxy asked, "Where do you want me little brother?"

  "Where do you think you are the tightest?"